Voyage of HMS Beagle (1831-1836)

 In fact it was Gould who recognised that the finches were closely related.
 Darwin originally recorded them as being from a range of different bird families.

-In fact the differences Darwin noted between varieties of mockingbirds on separate Galapagos islands are more likely to have inspired .
+In fact the differences Darwin noted between varieties of mockingbirds on separate Galapagos islands are more likely to have inspired his ideas.

 In 1855, the ZSL museum was broken up and the collections dispersed.
 Although the British Museum had first pick of the bird specimens, some of Darwin’s specimens were scattered across other public and private collections.